pkp/pkp-docs/admin-guide/3.4/en/deploy-users.md

 ## Single Sign-on

-Single sign-on allows users to register and login to your journal, press, or preprint server using an account with another service.
-This may be an institutional account such as a university network, a scholarly infrastructure organization like ORCID, or a commercial service provider like Google, Microsoft, or Apple.
+Single sign-on allows users to register and login to your journal, press or preprint server using an account with another service.
+This may be an institutional account such as a university network, a scholarly infrastructure organization like ORCID, or a commercial service provider like Google, Microsoft or Apple.

 The following are different approaches to single sign-on that are in use by our community.